Tool chaos

 For SMEs, local service providers, consultancies, practices, studios, agencies and owners that need digital order but don't want to build their own IT department.

 Yes.
-An audit is often the best starting point.
+The Audit package is often the best next step after the baseline check.
 From there we decide what stays, what is replaced and which risks to reduce first.

 No. Good technical work often means stabilising, connecting or simplifying existing systems instead of reinventing everything.